mcpython4-coding/Documentation/mcpython/server/command/Command.md

         variable OPTIONAL - user can enter this, but all sub-elements are than invalid

-    class SubCommand
+    class Node

-        Class for an part of an command. contains one parse-able entry, one ParseMode and an list of sub-commands
+        Class for an part of a command (a "Node").
+Contains one parse-able entry, one ParseMode and a list of sub-commands

-        function __init__(self, entry_type: ParseType, *args, mode=ParseMode.USER_NEED_ENTER, **kwargs)
+        function __init__(
+                self,
+                entry_type: CommandArgumentType,
+                *args,
+                mode=CommandArgumentMode.USER_NEED_ENTER,
+                on_node_iterated: typing.Callable[
+                [typing.Any, typing.List, typing.List], None
+                ] = None,
+                on_node_executed: typing.Callable[
+                [typing.Any, typing.List, typing.List], None
+                ] = None,
+                **kwargs
+                ):

-            Creates an new subcommand
+            Creates an new Node
             :param entry_type: the type to use
             :param args: arguments to use for check & parsing
             :param mode: the mode to use
             :param kwargs: optional arguments for check & parsing
+            :param on_node_executed: run when this node is the last one on the stack; signature: (info, values, node stack)
+            :param on_node_iterated: run when this node is used during command parsing; signature: (info, values, node stack)
+            todo: add attribute if it can be the last on the stack or not

             variable self.type

             variable self.mode

-            variable self.sub_commands: typing.List["SubCommand"]
+            variable self.nodes: typing.List["Node"]

             variable self.args

             variable self.kwargs

-        function add_subcommand(self, subcommand: typing.Union["SubCommand", ParseType])
+            variable self.on_node_executed

+            variable self.on_node_iterated

+        function add_node(self, node: typing.Union["Node", CommandArgumentType])

-            Add an new SubCommand to this SubCommand
+            Add a new sub-Node to this Node
-            :param subcommand: the SubCommand to add
+            :param node: the Node to add
             :return: itself

+        function get_node_ends(self) -> typing.Iterable["Node"]

-    class ParseBridge
+    class CommandSyntaxHolder

         A build system for commands
         Inspired by minecraft's brigadier (https://github.com/Mojang/brigadier)
-        todo: every SubCommand should have an onParsingEndHere method executing the command instead of a single function giving the tree

-        function __init__(self, command)
+        function __init__(self, command: typing.Type["Command"])

-            creates an new ParseBridge
+            Creates a new CommandSyntaxHolder instance
             :param command: the command base class to use

             variable self.main_entry

-            variable self.sub_commands
+            variable self.nodes

-        function add_subcommand(self, subcommand: typing.Union[SubCommand, ParseType])
+        function add_node(self, node: typing.Union[Node, CommandArgumentType])

-            add an new subcommand to this
+            add a new Node to this
-            :param subcommand: the subcommand to add or an ParseType
+            :param node: the Node to add or a ParseType
             :return: the object invoked on (the self)